mulesoft/api-console/README.md

 You should use this if your API changes rarely or never.
 Every change to source RAML file would require regenerating the whole page.
 Though, it can be automated with our [build tools].

-## 3. API Console configuration options
+## API Console configuration options

 Configuration options differs from previous version.
-Because the API console is a (custom) HTML element it's configuration is based on HTML attributes.
+Because the API Console is a (custom) HTML element it's configuration is based on HTML attributes.
 You can pass values as an attribute value or set boolean option by simply setting the attribute.
 Configuration from JavaScript code is based on setting a JavaScript property as the attribute name on the element.
 If the attribute name contains dashes then the property name should be [camel cased].

 Example: